The Prince

 About The Prince

-For a meal in Singapore, The Prince is a sensible pick if the priority is a venue with clearly published hours and confirmed recognition.
-The verified public details are limited, so the safest way to judge it is by the facts that are confirmed: it is in Singapore, it observes a smart casual dress code, it has lunch and dinner hours daily, it carries a 2026 MICHELIN Plate.
+For a meal in Singapore, The Prince is a sensible pick if the priority is a venue with clearly published hours and recognition.
+It is in Singapore, observes a smart casual dress code, has lunch and dinner hours daily, carries a 2026 MICHELIN Plate.

 A Singapore meal without overclaiming the format

-The Prince works well to assess as a confirmed Singapore venue with both lunch and dinner hours, rather than as a place with a verified cuisine, seating style, or menu format.
+The Prince works well as a Singapore venue with both lunch and dinner hours.
 Hours are listed as lunch from 12–2:30 PM Monday to Friday and 12–3 PM Saturday and Sunday, with dinner from 5:30–11 PM every day.
 The smart casual dress code also gives diners a useful planning cue.

-For takeout, delivery, dietary needs, menu structure, other service details, the verified information here does not confirm a specific policy.
-The prudent move is to check The Prince's official channels before visiting.
-Based on the confirmed facts alone, the strongest reason to consider The Prince is its Singapore setting, daily lunch and dinner hours, smart casual dress code, 2026 MICHELIN Plate recognition.
+For takeout, delivery, dietary needs, menu structure, other service details, check The Prince's official channels before visiting.
+The strongest reason to consider The Prince is its Singapore setting, daily lunch and dinner hours, smart casual dress code, 2026 MICHELIN Plate recognition.

 Where it fits against other choices